In this installment, I will show you how to assemble the frame components.

 You will need the means to cutout the components.
 This will vary depending on the materials used.
 In my case I used a table saw to cut out the parts and a jig saw to cut out the larger holes.
 I used a portable drill to make all the holes.
 At the end of the article, I will provide a link for you to download the drawing files in both eps and pdf form.

 The frame can be made from any 3/4" stock.
 In my case I used melamine coated particle board.
 Both plywood and plastic could also be used.
 I would not use metal as it would make the machine too heavy and difficult to transport.

 The inside area of the frame is 16" x 16", while the footprint is 17.5" x 18".
 These dimensions were chosen to accommodate 16" long 8mm steel rods and flanged supports for both the X and Y axis.

 It is important that the holes drilled into the frame components be placed as accurate as possible.
-Having dealt with various CNC builds in the past, I have found that using templates is the best way to achieve that.
-I will be offering a set of templates that can be placed over your stock to allow you to easily mark the points to drill the various holes.
+Having dealt with various CNC builds in the past, I have found that using templates is the best way to achieve that. (see below)

 The frame components are cut from 3/4" stock.
 Melamine coated particle board or some other suitable stock.

 - 2, sides cut to 18" x 19"

 - 2, braces (front and rear) cut to 16" x 7"

 - 1, top brace cut to 16" x 3"